 Camino Portugués – Should You Walk the Central or Coastal Camino from Porto?

-With both offering boasting stunning views and an abundance of historical sites, it can be hard to choose between the Central and Coastal Camino.
-Fortunately, link routes mean you can combine the two, as Kat Davis explains.
+Offering stunning views and an abundance of historical sites, it can be hard to choose between the Central and Coastal Camino.
+Fortunately, link routes mean you can combine the two.

 On a Camino, decisions are normally limited and straightforward (red or white wine, pilgrim menu or a-la-carte, and so on), making for a refreshing change from everyday life with all of its complications.